klaykree/NewInterface/README.md

 NewInterface
 ============

-An extra interface for windows, allows chosen files/folders/sites to appear around the cursor.
+An interface for windows inspired by the 'suit menu' from the game Crysis.
+Allows chosen files/folders/sites to appear around the cursor.

 ![Screen shot](Ni.png?raw=true "Screenshot")